 The agency investigator interviewed was able to articulate elements of this standard and provided elements of agency training and investigations protocol.
+The investigator interviewed was also able to articulate procedures for counseling with prosecutors and outside law enforcement agencies.

-115.72 | EVIDENTIARY STANDARDS FOR ADMINISTRATIVE INVESTIGATIONS
+115.72 EVIDENTIARY STANDARDS FOR ADMINISTRATIVE INVESTIGATIONS

-- ☐ Exceeds Standard (substantially exceeds requirement of standard) - Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) - ☐ Does Not Meet Standard (requires corrective action)
+- □ Exceeds Standard (substantially exceeds requirement of standard) - Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) - □ Does Not Meet Standard (requires corrective action)